 Now we will declare the basic OpenAPI Generator Maven plugin as follows:

-In the configuration section, the <inputSpec> tag will point to the location of the API specs file.
+In the configuration section, the <inputSpec> tag is used to define the location of the API specs file that we want to generate source code for!

 OpenAPI Generator Maven plugin allows us to generate API contracts for many types of projects with different programming languages.
 You need to declare the Generator name to specify the type of project you want to generate.
 Generator list here.
 Here, I have declared to generate a Spring project.